Current

 Karen Kang (she/her), Master of Public Health Student at the University of Toronto

-Mahta Amanian (she/her), Master of Management Student at the UBC Sauder School of Business
+Mahta Amanian (she/her), Student at UBC Medical School

 Sarah Ribeiro-Sahib, Undergraduate Student